 2. Selecting a Vendor

-Now, it’s time to investigate and choose an appropriate outsourcing provider.
-Your vendor negotiation strategies should be based on specific criteria to ensure a good fit.
-By asking questions and thoroughly considering each vendor, you can clearly understand its capabilities and the best fit for your testing needs.
+At this stage, it’s time to investigate and choose an appropriate outsourcing provider.
+Base your vendor negotiation strategies on clear criteria to ensure a good fit.
+Additionally, ask questions and check each vendor.
+This helps you understand their offerings and find the best match for your testing needs.

 3. Set Clear Expectations